-Bavdegalutamide for the Treatment of Men with Metastatic Castration-Resistant Prostate Cancer
+Androgen Receptor Program: ARV-766 and bavdegalutamide (ARV-110) for the Treatment of Men with Metastatic Castration-Resistant Prostate Cancer

-We are developing bavdegalutamide, an orally bioavailable, AR degrading PROTAC targeted protein degrader, for the treatment of men with mCRPC.
-Bavdegalutamide demonstrated activity in preclinical models of AR overexpression and AR mutations, both common mechanisms of resistance to current standard-of-care agents in men with prostate cancer.
-We believe that the differentiated PROTAC pharmacology of bavdegalutamide, including its iterative activity, has the potential to translate into significantly improved clinical outcomes over current standard-of-care agents.
+We have been developing ARV-766 and bavdegalutamide (ARV-110), each an orally bioavailable, AR degrading PROTAC targeted protein degrader, for the treatment of men with mCRPC.
+Both ARV-766 and bavdegalutamide (ARV-110) demonstrated activity in preclinical models of AR overexpression and AR mutations, both common mechanisms of resistance to current standard-of-care agents in men with prostate cancer.
+We believe that the differentiated PROTAC pharmacology of ARV-766 and bavdegalutamide (ARV-110), including their iterative activity, has the potential to translate into significantly improved clinical outcomes over current standard-of-care agents.
+However, our clinical data has shown signals of improved tolerability and efficacy with ARV-766 as compared to bavdegalutamide.
+In addition, ARV-766's activity in late-line settings suggests additional potential benefit in earlier-line, less pretreated patients.
+As such, we determined to prioritize the initiation of a Phase 3 clinical trial with ARV-766 in mCRPC instead of the previously planned Phase 3 clinical trial for bavdegalutamide.
+However, we expect to continue ongoing trial activities with bavdegalutamide (ARV-110-101 and ARV-110-103) as planned.